sashasec/wouldnt_it_be_nice.../README.md

 ## asset_inventory_ad_pull.py
 Wouldn't it be nice to export systems listed in Active Directory and interact with them directly in python?

+## update_memcached_server.py
+Wouldn't it be nice to be able to easily update watchlists on a memcached server in python?